igor-marinescu/MstHora/README.md

 ## First Run

 The main source of the current time is the DCF signal.
-The first backup time source is the (external) RTC clock, which ensures accurate timekeeping even when the device is turned off.
+The first backup time source is the external RTC clock, which ensures accurate timekeeping even when the device is turned off.
 The second backup time source is the internal RTC.
 It maintains timekeeping in case the two time sources mentioned above are temporarily unavailable, but stops when the device is turned off and is reset when it is turned on.

 On the first run, the external RTC has no valid time and the internal RTC starts counting from 0:00.
-The time digits are flashing, which means that no valid time source is available.
+The time digits are flashing, indicating no valid time source is available.
 The clock runs on the internal RTC.

-With a good DCF signal, it takes about 3 seconds to receive and validate the current time from the DCF77 module.
+With a good DCF signal, it takes about 5 seconds to receive and validate the current time from the DCF77 module.
 After reception, the current time is used to set the external RTC and adjust the internal RTC.
 The time digits no longer flash.

 ## Test MstHora